advanced-chat/.github/profile/README.md

 ## 🤝 Contributing

 If you're looking to contribute to the `advanced-chat` projects, we'd be thrilled to have you onboard!
 Your help is always appreciated.
+Please check out our [Contribution Guide](https://github.com/advanced-chat/vue-advanced-chat/blob/master/.github/CONTRIBUTING.md) for details on how to get started.

 ## 📞 Connect with Us